coveooss/coveo-python-oss/coveo-functools/README.md

 The `SerializationMetadata` class inspects an instance and stores the type of the objects within (not their value!).
 Think of it as a header that must accompany your serialized data, so you can rebuild it later using the same subclasses.
-This allows you to annotate abstract classes, but deserialize into concrete ones:
+This allows you use abstract classes in annotations, but deserialize into concrete ones:

 ```python